-Phoenix Ortho EHR is an orthopedic-specific electronic health record system that can be used by practices of all sizes, from solo physicians to large orthopedic centers.
-The software automates all practices areas, including documentation, image integration, patient messaging and e-prescribing.
-Phoenix Ortho is ONC-ATCB Certified and, because it is specifically designed for orthopedics, there is no need for templates.
+Phoenix Ortho EHR is an ONC-ATCB certified orthopedic-specific electronic health record solution that can be used by practices of all sizes from solo physicians to large orthopedic centers.
+The solution automates practices areas including documentation, image integration, patient messaging and e prescribing.

-One unique feature of Phoenix Ortho EHR is the Optical Mark Recognition (OMR) technology.
-OMR enables your medical staff to quickly capture a patient’s history, family history, and social habits without staff data entry.
-Also, we like that the system is designed for multiple modes of entry such as point and click, voice dictation, or traditional transcription and it easily integrates with digital x-rays and MRIs.
+Phoenix Ortho EHR provides Optical Mark Recognition (OMR) technology that enables medical staff to capture a patient’s history, family history and social habits without staff data entry.
+The system provides multiple modes of entry such as point and click, voice dictation and traditional transcription.
+It integrates with digital x-rays and MRIs.

-Phoenix Ortho EHR is an intelligent system that adapts to the unique preferences of each user.
-It generates “smart lists” that are configured to show a physician’s most common selections during a patient encounter, including medications, diagnoses, and orders.
-The more you use this system, the more specific the suggestions become.
+Phoenix Ortho EHR solution adapts to the preferences of each user.
+It generates “smart lists” that are configured to show a physician’s common selections during a patient encounter, including medications diagnoses and orders.

 Christopher from Orthopedic Specialists, PLLC

 Phoenix Ortho ensures that you are very comfortable with the product by ensuring you have staff on-hand for deployment.
 Unlike larger EMR packages, Phoenix is perfectly suited to an Orthopedic Practice and allows for easy customization.
 Creating templates, pick lists, and setting up for visits takes a minute to sink in and is a breeze.
 Of course, if you ever run into issues, tech support is very easy to get a hold of.